Vipin-Sharma/Vipin-Sharma.github.io/_posts/2019-05-05-JDK12_Switch_Expression.md

 > [preview language feature](https://openjdk.java.net/jeps/12).

-Some features I would like to highlight here are:
+Some features to highlight here are:

  1. Multiple comma separated labels supported.
  2. No fallthrough with the arrow (->) syntax